This guide will disassemble Sony Vaio VGN-FE laptop. As an example I took a Sony Vaio VGN-FE855E model.

-Now you can access the keyboard cable connector.
-The keyboard is connected to the motherboard.
+Now you can access the cable connector on the motherboard.

-Before you can remove the keyboard, you’ll have to unlock the connector and release the keyboard cable.
+Before you can remove the keyboard, you’ll have to unlock the connector and release the cable.

 In order to unlock the connector, move the black clip about 2 millimeters to the direction shown by two arrows.
 The click must stay attached to the white base.
-Now you can release the keyboard cable.
+Now you can remove the cable from the connector.

 WARNING!
 If you break the connector, you’ll have to replace the whole motherboard OR use the laptop with an external keyboard.

-Remove the keyboard and replace it with a new one if needed.
+Remove the keyboard and replace it with a new one if necessary.

 Search for a new one using the part number printed on the back side.